 Osher Scholarships (California, Maine, and Massachusetts)

 Scholarships have been a priority of the Osher Foundation since its inception in 1977.
 The first Osher endowments supporting scholarships were established in the San Francisco Bay Area and the State of Maine.
-The majority of these programs address the financial need of undergraduate students and include the Incentive Awards Program at the University of California (Berkeley).
+The majority of these programs address the financial need of undergraduate students and include the Fiat Lux Scholarship at the University of California (Berkeley).
 The programs in Maine reach nearly every private and public college and university in the State.
 Opportunities for graduate students exist at several institutions in the Bay Area and Maine as well.

 The eligibility requirements for the Osher Scholarships tagged as "undergraduate" or "graduate" in this list have been customized to each institution.
 For more details, interested persons should contact the Financial Aid or Scholarship Office at those schools.